NASA-Planetary-Science/rss_ringoccs/README.md

 python3 -m pip install .
 ```

-If you do not want OpenMP support enable, omit the `export USE_OPENMP=1` line.
+If you do not want OpenMP support enabled, omit the `export USE_OPENMP=1` line.

 ### Building (Windows)